Bounded cohomology, Higgs bundles, and Milnor-Wood inequalities: Abstract

 \section{Abstract}

-We explain how the generalized Milnor-Wood inequality of Burger and Iozzi for reductive representations of a cocompact complex-hyperbolic lattice into a Hermitian Lie group translates under Simpson's non-abelian Hodge correspondence into an inequality for topological invariants of the corresponding Higgs bundles.
-In this way, we obtain an inequality that holds for all Hermitian Lie groups, generalizing the Milnor-Wood type inequalities for Higgs bundles that have been proved for the classical Hermitian Lie groups by Bradlow, Garc\'ia-Prada, and Gothen and by Koziarz and Maubon.
+We explain how the generalized Milnor--Wood inequality for reductive representations of a cocompact complex-hyperbolic lattice into a Hermitian Lie group translates, under the non-abelian Hodge correspondence, into various kinds of Milnor--Wood inequalities for Higgs bundles.
+This clarifies the relation between the representation theoretic generalized Milnor--Wood inequality and the various different versions of Milnor--Wood inequalities for Higgs bundles that are known in the literature.

-\centerline{--- Preliminary version \footnote{This article was written in 2009 and not originally intended for publication.
-However, during the current program on moduli spaces at the Isaac Newton Institute it became apparent that its content might be of interest to a larger audience.
-We therefore decided to make this article available to the public without updating the bibliography which still reflects the state of the subject as it was in 2009.} ---}